NoobsArePeople2/Stripper/README.md

 1. Perform steps 1-3 under "How To Build for Debug".
 2. In `build.properties` set a value for `STOREPASS`.
 3. Open a command line prompt (cmd.exe on Windows, Terminal on Mac) and navigate to `<path/to/project>/ant`.
-4. Type `ant cert` to generate a signing certificate in the `cert` folder.
+4. Type `ant cert` to generate a signing certificate in the `cert` folder. *
 5. Type `ant release` to build the release version and package it to a .air file for distribution.

+# * A Note About Signing Certificates

+Once you sign and build Stripper with a signing certificate you _must_ use the same certificate on subsequent releases.
+If the certificate changes for any reason you will have to [migrate certificates](http://help.adobe.com/en_US/air/build/WS901d38e593cd1bac1e63e3d128fc240122-7ffd.html).

 # Credits